 Children's Clothes and Fire Safety

-Flammability Flamable Clothes Fire
+Flammability Flammable Clothes Fire

-Sadly though, this means that children can also gain access to these things quite easily, perhaps without the due care and attention you'd like them to have.
+Sadly, though, this means that children can also gain access to these things quite easily, perhaps without the due care and attention you'd like them to have.

 There are about 750 clothing flammability accidents each year of which about 80 are fatal.
 Young girls, especially teenage girls aged 12-17 are the highest risk groups for severe injuries, along with the elderly, which can involve long stays in hospital and plastic surgery.

 Why would this be?
-Unfortunately, loose fitting, floaty garments like dresses, nightdresses and dressing gowns are susceptible to catching fire and if they don't come up to safety standards, quickly melt while they burn.
-And that's not just open fires, electric and gas fires are just as much to blame.
+Unfortunately, loose fitting, floaty garments like dresses, nightdresses and dressing gowns are susceptible to catching fire, and if they don't come up to safety standards, quickly melt while they burn.
+And that's not just open fires - electric and gas fires are just as much to blame.

 In addition, boys aged 14-17 are especially prone to minor accidents, usually due to playing with matches, lighters and outside fires.